What is a WAF? |

 Application programmable interfaces, or APIs, drive communication between systems in most modern application development.
 Understanding this, hackers target not only web application vulnerabilities but also the systems that support applications – meaning APIs.
 And according to TechRepublic, 91% of enterprises experienced an API security incident in 2020.

 API attacks such as broken authentication, rate limiting, and other OWASP Top Ten Threats for APIs are increasingly popular.
-Cloud WAFs can help protect applications and their supporting systems from these attacks, but in themselves are not sufficient to protect APIs from exploits.
+Cloud WAFs can help protect applications and their supporting systems from these attacks.
+But deployed by themselves, cloud WAFs are not sufficient to protect APIs from exploits.

 Availability Attack Protection

-Many organizations deploy AWS web application firewall or Azure web application firewall and migrate to their respective cloud provider to mitigate volumetric DDoS attacks.
+Many organizations migrate to the cloud and deploy their respective cloud provider's web application firewall to mitigate volumetric DDoS attacks.
 These providers offer security groups similar to a stateful firewall that allow users to block unwanted protocols and ports.
-However, this technique does not block traffic on the protocols or ports your application relies on, although it will prevent bogus traffic floods from reaching the application.
+However, this technique does not block traffic on the protocols or ports your application relies on.
+Though it will prevent bogus traffic floods from reaching the application.

 Bots, Crawlers, and Scrapers Prevention

 Even a very well-designed application that was initially deployed in a secure way can quickly become vulnerable.
-Competitors and malicious actors can use scrapers to monitor your site for changes and do things like undercut sales and steal customers.
+Competitors and malicious actors can use scrapers to monitor your site for changes and try to undercut sales and steal customers.
 And crawlers can steal trade secrets and SEO information from a site.

 A cloud WAF can prevent bots, crawlers, and scrapers from impacting your application.
 The result is reduced infrastructure costs, less unwanted traffic, a higher marketing ROI, and a better user experience overall.